-Years ago, I wrote a short story called The Life of Birds.
-In the story, a young somewhat adrift fellow named Ben oversees a small nature sanctuary.
+A number of years ago, I wrote a short story called The Life of Birds.** In the story, a young somewhat adrift fellow named Ben oversees a small nature sanctuary.
 While leading a group of bird watchers through the forest, he points out a brightly colored orange and black oriole in the canopy.
 An off topic conversation then ensues about baseball teams named for birds – St Louis Cardinals, Toronto Blue Jays, etc – but Ben is hauled back into his childhood:

 “Bishie had enjoyed baseball…but she loved that baseball team; there was a difference.
 Although Ben could never quite explain why, he had come to feel the same, deeply.”

 “He had not thought much about Bishie until shortly before joining the sanctuary and now here in this wood she had alighted on his shoulder: an overdue memory admonishing him with a wink and an elbow in the ribs.
 She had been the namer of things for the young boy – an Ann Sullivan to Ben’s Helen Keller, placing the object in one hand while spelling the word that named it in the other.
 The difference was that Bishie had given him two things with the same name and he had gone forward into the world, slightly askew, smiling goofily, like a kid showing off his new shoes on the wrong feet.”